chainguard-dev/edu/content/chainguard/administration/how-to-install-chainctl.md

 ## Install with `curl`

-A platform agnostic approach to installing `chainctl` is through using `curl`, which you can achieve with the following command.
+A platform-agnostic approach to installing `chainctl` is through using `curl`.
+We have [specific instructions for Windows users](/chainguard/administration/how-to-install-chainctl/#installing-with-curl-in-windows-powershell) on installing `chainctl` with `curl`, but all others can run the following command:

 ```bash
 curl -o chainctl "https://dl.enforce.dev/chainctl/latest/chainctl_$(uname -s | tr '[:upper:]' '[:lower:]')_$(uname -m | sed 's/aarch64/arm64/')"